-- A clear definition of responsibilities; - Work procedures; - Code of conduct: - Internal dissemination of relevant information: - Analysis of main risks and procedures for managing these risks; - Appropriate control activities for each process
+- A clear definition of responsibilities;

+- Work procedures;

+- Code of conduct:

+- Internal dissemination of relevant information;

+- Analysis of main risks and procedures for managing these risks;

+- Appropriate control activities for each process;

+- Outsourced contract for internal audit.

 Control aims at the application of the internal rules and procedures, at all hierarchical and functional levels: approval, authorization, verification, operating performances evaluation, asset securing, and task separation.